AT-Publishing/website/airdrops.md

 More technically, airdropped tokens often live on the Neo or Ethereum blockchain, therefore the tokens can be stored in a Neo or Ethereum wallet respectively.
 In a fork, a new blockchain is created that has the same history as the legacy chain up to the time of the fork.
 That is why forked blockchains need their own wallets.

-### What are token giveaways?
+### What are cryptocurrency token giveaways, contests and bounties?

-In a token giveaway only a small number of participants is drawn and receives the free tokens.
-Contrary to that in an airdrop every participant receives the free tokens.
+In a **token giveaway** only a small number of participants is randomly drawn and receives the free tokens.

+* Contrary to that, in an airdrop *every* participant receives the free tokens.

+In a **contest**, users submit some form of work (often design work) but the team only rewards the selected best work.

+* Contrary to that, in a bounty *every* approved work receives the tokens.

-### Are there some risks to participating in airdrops?
+### What are the risks to participating in cryptocurrency airdrops or bounties?

 Airdrops and giveaways are not directly risky as long as the user does not need to install new software to access the tokens.
 Even so, by [signing up and giving away their email address](/security/email-reuse) users are opening themselves to a range of phishing attacks and attempts to hack their cryptocurrency exchange and web wallet accounts.

 Cryptocurrency forks are directly risky because to access the forked coins one needs to import private keys into a third party wallet.
 Therefore [it is recommended to move the legacy chain coins out to a newly generated legacy wallet](https://electrum.org/bcc2.txt) before importing the private keys to the forked chain's software.

 If it is required to install a specific client to receive airdropped tokens, it is safer to do it on a device that does not have the legacy chain's wallet.
 It is [only somewhat safe-ish to install the new wallet on a virtual machine](/security/virtualbox).

+{% include nextmonth-airdrops.html %}